SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSProjectEntity/GetPublishTo.md

 ﻿---
-title: crmscript_ref_NSProjectEntity_GetPublishTo
+uid: crmscript_ref_NSProjectEntity_GetPublishTo
-description: DateTime NSProjectEntity.GetPublishTo()
+title: DateTime GetPublishTo()
 intellisense: NSProjectEntity.GetPublishTo
 keywords: NSProjectEntity, GetPublishTo
 so.topic: reference
 ---

-Publish to date.
+Publish to date on ProjectEntity.
 After this date the event is no longer visible.

 **Returns:** DateTime.